2016–17 Tampa Bay Lightning season: June

 On June 29, 2016, the Lightning announced that it had re-signed captain Steven Stamkos to an eight-year contract extension.
-Stamkos appeared in 77 regular season games with the team, recording 36 goals and 64 points.
-He ranked first in goals and was second in points.
+Stamkos appeared in 77 regular season games with the team, recording 36 goals and 28 assists for 64 points.
+He ranked first in goals, third in assists and second in points.
 Stamkos is a four-time NHL All-Star.
 Stamkos has led the team in goals for six of the past seven seasons, which includes two seasons of 50 or more goals.
-Stamkos has won the Maurice "Rocket" Richard Trophy on two occasions, which included setting a new franchise record for goals in a single season (60).
+Stamkos has won the Maurice "Rocket" Richard Trophy on two occasions, which included setting a new franchise record for goals in a single season (60), while also being the runner-up for it three other times.
 Stamkos ranks third on the franchise's all-time scoring list for goals (312) and points (562).
 Stamkos ranks second all-time for power play goals with 108.
 Stamkos also has eight career hat tricks, which is tied for first with Martin St. Louis in team history.

 On June 30, 2016, the Lightning placed defenseman Matt Carle on unconditional waivers for the purpose of buying out the remainder of his contract.
 Carle was the Lightning's highest paid defenseman last season at $5.5 million, but he had a declining role.
 He was often a healthy scratch, which included game 7 of the Easter Conference Final.
 His buyout will save the team $3.67 million off the cap the next two seasons.
 The buyout will be spread over the next four seasons at $1.833 cap hit each season.